blaynem/pos-app/README.md

 ## Reason for creating:

 Originally was going to be for a companies use, but after they backed out I decided it would be really good practice to complete it.

-Plus, if they come back and want it later, it will be finished.
+The applications I build are more advanced version of previous Apps I created so I can keep building my knowledge.
+This one is expanding on redux stores, and will eventually be useful for learning more AWS/Node.

 ### Problem